United States

 Hobby loss

 Losses incurred by individuals that are attributable to an activity not engaged in for profit (i.e. 'hobby losses') are generally deductible only to the extent of income produced by the activity.
 However, any allowable hobby loss deductions are categorised as miscellaneous itemised deductions.
 Since P.L.
-115-97 disallows miscellaneous itemised deductions for tax years 2018-2025, hobby losses are effectively non-deductible under current law.
+115-97 temporarily disallowed miscellaneous itemised deductions for tax years 2018-2025, a provision that was made permanent by the OBBBA starting in 2026, hobby losses are effectively non-deductible under current law.

 Non-corporate taxpayer loss limitations